By the MaterialCalc Editorial Team Updated August 2026

 How the brick calculator works

-For each brick + its mortar joint, the area covered = (brick_length + joint) × (brick_height + joint).
+The formula: for each brick + its mortar joint, the area covered = (brick_length + joint) × (brick_height + joint).
 Wall area = length × height, divided by area-per-brick gives raw count.
 Multiply by 2 for double-wythe walls, then add a 10% waste factor for cuts, breakage, and pattern misalignments.

 Standard brick sizes